 Meal time is important at Moss Street.
 Each day we serve breakfast around 8:45 a.m., lunch at 11:45 a.m., and an afternoon snack at 3:00 p.m.

-Meals for the younger age groups (preschool and younger) are served family style, meaning an adult is eating the same items at each table, encouraging children to try new foods.
+Meals are served family style, meaning an adult is eating the same items at each table, encouraging children to try new foods.
 Serving bowls and utensils are geared toward what a child can handle.
 If they are able, children are encouraged to take turns serving themselves.
-Younger school-age children are also served family style, while the older school-age children are served cafeteria style, serving themselves as they pass through the buffet line.
+School-age children serve themselves and can take the amount and type of food they desire.
+If staff assist children, they must serve the minimum portion required by the USDA.